tbajwa06fin/forest-monitoring/README.md

 # forest-monitoring
 A desktop app made with ElectronJS for a project commissioned by Serena Hotels.
 For more details, check README.docx.
+This project was completed in August 2021.

 # Requirements
 You will need additional files to run this application, as well as a google maps API key.
 The additional files can be downloaded here: